azure-ad-b2c/samples/policies/sign-in-with-apple/README.md

 }
 ```

-_Note: You must ensure the URL to the metadata ends in exactly: `./well-known/openid-configuration`_
+_Note: Ensure the URL to the metadata ends in exactly: `/.well-known/openid-configuration`_

 ## Using **Sign in with Apple** in a user flow (built-in policy)